“But you can’t put links in your Instagram posts. How are you supposed to drive any sales at all?”

 What’s so special about Instagram Stories is it lets people see the “behind the scenes” action behind big brands.
 Instead of liking perfect-looking pictures taken by professional photographers, people can now see pictures and videos that look as if they were shot by their friends.
 This creates a level of intimacy unmatched by any other marketing tactic.

 In the following example, you can see how H&M, the low-cost fashion retailer, shares their own views from Coachella.
-Look the view, the quality of the video, and the text.
+Look at the view, the quality of the video, and the text.
 It looks like it could have been written by anyone, not a multi-billion dollar company.
 Does it sell anything?
 No, but it creates a connection.

 H&M Coachella Instagram Story